MajorLeagueBaseball/scrollMonitor/README.md

 * [Anchored section headers](http://sakabako.github.com/scrollMonitor/demos/list.html)
 * [Complex sidebar behavior](http://sakabako.github.com/scrollMonitor/demos/scoreboard.html)

-## scrollMonitor Module

-### Methods
-* `scrollMonitor.create( watchItem, offsets )` - Returns a new watcher. `watchItem` is a DOM element, jQuery object, CSS selector, object with .top and .bottom, or a number.
-* `scrollMonitor.update()` - update and trigger all watchers.
-* `scrollMonitor.recalculateLocations()` - recalculate the location of all unlocked watchers and trigger if needed.

-### Properties
-* `scrollMonitor.viewportTop` - distance from the top of the document to the top of the viewport.
-* `scrollMonitor.viewportBottom` - distance from the top of the document to the bottom of the viewport.
-* `scrollMonitor.viewportHeight` - height of the viewport.
-* `scrollMonitor.documentHeight` - height of the document.

 ## Watcher Objects

-Watcher objects have an item they are watching and an offset.

-Watcher objects can watch a DOM element, an object with `top` and `bottom` properties, or a number.
+Create watcher objects with `scrollMonitor.create( watchItem )`.
+An optional second argument lets you receive events before or after this element enters the viewport. _See "[Offsets](#offsets)"_.
+An optional third arguments lets you create a watcher object on a container other than the document's window.

+`watchItem` can be one of the following:

-* **DOM Elements** - the watcher will watch the area contained by the DOM element.
+* **DOM Element** - the watcher will watch the area contained by the DOM element.
-* **Objects** - `obj.top` and `obj.bottom` will be used for watcher.top and watcher.bottom.
+* **Object** - `obj.top` and `obj.bottom` will be used for watcher.top and watcher.bottom.
-* **Numbers** - the watcher will watch a 1px area this many pixels from the top.
+* **Number** - the watcher will watch a 1px area this many pixels from the top.
 Negative numbers will watch from the bottom.
+* **jQuery object** - it will use the first DOM element.

-If you pass in a jQuery object it will use the first item, if you pass in a string it will use it as a CSS selector and use the first match.
+* **string** - it will use the string as a CSS selector and watch the first match.

 Watchers are automatically recalculated on the first scroll event after the height of the document changes.